OpenSDP/sdp_cte_pdp_extension/README.md

     This section corresponds to Section 0 in the SDP Diagnostic, though the original SDP Diagnostic did not include code files for this section.
 The current tool provides some example code for simple graphs you may want to generate to describe your data.

 - **Section 1 : Completion** which contains two sub-sections
-  - The Completion by Pathway subsection is analogous to Section 1 of the original SDP CTE Diagnostic, and focuses on student completion outcomes by pathway.
+  - The Completion by Pathway subsection is analogous to Section 1 of the original SDP-CTE Diagnostic, and focuses on student completion outcomes by pathway.
-  - The Completion by Credential Sought subsection is an addition compared to the SDP CTE Diagnostic.
-It follows the same logic as the previous subsection, but analyzes data by credential sought instead of pathway, leveraging the fact that the PDP Analysis Ready files contain information on credential at entry.
+  - The Completion by Credential Sought subsection is an addition compared to the SDP-CTE Diagnostic.
+It follows the same logic as the previous subsection, but analyzes data by credential sought instead of pathway, leveraging the fact that the PDP Analysis-Ready files contain information on credential at entry.

 - **Section 2 : Mapping Student Progression** which contains two sub-sections
   - The Pathways Over Time subsection is analogous to the SDP diagnostic's Section 2, and looks at student outcomes by pathway over time.
-One key difference with the SDP diagnostic is that, because the PDP Analysis Ready Files contain year-level outcome data instead of term-level outcome data, the graphs in this unit display progression year by year, instead of term by term.
+One key difference with the SDP diagnostic is that, because the PDP Analysis-Ready Files contain year-level outcome data instead of term-level outcome data, the graphs in this unit display progression year by year, instead of term by term.
   - The Short-Term Outcomes subsection focuses on Year 2 outcomes available in the PDP Analysis-Ready Files : Retention and Persistence.
 It contains similar analyses as those in Section 1, but focused on these two short term outcomes, instead of final completion outcomes.

 - **Section 3 : Gate-Keeper Courses**
-    This section is analogous to Section 3 in SDP's CTE Diagnostic, and looks at gate-keeper courses in each pathway.
+    This section is analogous to Section 3 in the SDP-CTE Diagnostic, and looks at gate-keeper courses in each pathway.

 - **Section 4 : Credit Accumulation**
-    This section is analogous to Section 4 in SDP's CTE Diagnostic, and looks at credit accumulation over time.
+    This section is analogous to Section 4 in the SDP-CTE Diagnostic, and looks at credit accumulation over time.

 ## Getting Started: How do I get this tool?